OneEleven is a 60-story, 504-unit “ultra-luxury” apartment tower that will include ground-level restaurant and retail space.

 Amenities, services, policies

-The building will have on-site leasing and management staff and 24-hour door staff.
+OneEleven has on-site leasing, maintenance and management staff and 24-hour door staff.

-There will be 445 on-site garage parking spaces in two below-grade levels and the 4th through 14th floors.
+There are 445 on-site garage parking spaces in two below-grade levels and the 4th through 14th floors.

-111 West Wacker is planned for LEED Silver certification by the U.S. Green Building Council.
+OneEleven was planned to achieve LEED Silver certification by the U.S. Green Building Council.

 Shopping.
 Grocery shopping is one of the location’s weak points.
 The nearest full-service grocery, City Target, is a half-dozen blocks away and the grocery department is on the second floor.
 Mariano’s is nearly a mile to the east, about the same distance as the nearest Jewel or Dominick’s.
 The farmers market at Daley Plaza is a seasonal favorite.